What I Thought I Was Practicing in Tibetan Buddhism vs. What It Really Was

 A Critical Look at Vajrayana Magic

 Vajrayana Buddhism presents itself as a path of radical transformation: a sacred alchemy where ordinary perception is transmuted into enlightened wisdom.
 Its ritual technologies are often described as “skillful means,” and its magical practices framed as expressions of “Buddha activity.”
-But the colorful mandalas and enchanting deity meditations may obscure something far more dangerous than most practitioners realize.
+But the colorful mandalas and enchanting deity meditations obscure something more dangerous than most practitioners realize.

 According to vajranatha.com, Vajrayana operates through four principal kinds of magical activity, each aligned with a cardinal direction, a color, and a particular type of power: